importpw/import/docs/namespaced-imports.md

 ## The `import.sh` server

-The default `IMPORT_SERVER` is https://import.sh, which serves GitHub repositories that are "import-compatible" according to its _conventions_:
+The default `IMPORT_SERVER` is https://import.sh, which serves GitHub repositories that are _"import-compatible"_, according to the following
+conventions:

  * The main import syntax is `import <org>/<repo>`
  * The entry point of the import is the file with the name of the repo with a `.sh` suffix